sigasi/sigasi_insights/manual/config.md

 # Language

 Eclipse is available in several languages, and you can install the language pack of your choice.
-Read more in this [support article](http://www.sigasi.com/content/installing-translations-eclipse)
+Read more in this support article : [/tech/installing-translations-eclipse]

 # Keyboard shortcuts